ntljnsv/CoVe/README.md

 # CoVe
-Implementation of the Chain of Verification technique for reducing hallucinations in LLMs during style-transfer tasks, like sentiment transfer or formality transfer
+Implementation of the Chain of Verification technique for reducing hallucinations in LLMs during style-transfer tasks, like sentiment transfer or formality transfer.